Last updated on: 21 December 2024

 Prof. Dato' Dr. Roslee Rajikan

-Pro-Vice Chancellor (Strategic and Corporate Development)
+Pro-Vice Chancellor (Strategy and Nationalism)

-Director of UKM Strategic Centre
+Director of UKM Strategy Centre

 Chairman